irwanphan/agres-id-nextjs/backlog.md

 Auth
 - [ok] fix: after success login, user is being redirected, but no information is shown on the page when loading and might confuse users
 - [] Email verification is not implemented yet, need to set verificationUrl, clue in WelcomeEmail.tsx
-- [] Add phone number to user data
+- [ok] Add phone number to user data
+- [ok] Add country code, phone and full phone when register
 - [] Enable user to login using phone number

 Overview